Vibeesarma/Breadit-Clone-Next-JS-13.4/README.md

 ## UploadThing

-- [UploadThing](https://uploadthing.com/) is the easiest way to add file uploads to your full stack TypeScript application
+- [UploadThing](https://uploadthing.com/) is the easiest way to add file uploads to your full-stack TypeScript application
 - This is also similar to S3 but it takes a low amount of time setup.

 ## Mantine Hook